MIT-Emerging-Talent/ET6-practice-code-review/collaboration/learning_goals.md

 ### **Fatima**

-:star: Learn proper debugging and code review.
+- 👀 Learn proper debugging and code Learn to use GitHub like my seniors whom whom I’ve always admired 🙊
+- Practice debugging 🐞 to debug my brain with these coding errors.
+- ✅ Learn about unittests and doctests (because it's totally new for me🙈)
+- Learn about linting errors and how to resolve them 🔧 (because it caught me while making profile readme😂)

 ### **Shahroz**

-🐙 Git & GitHub

-- Learn to resolve merge conflicts, revert commits, and handle Git branches in a team setting.
+- 🐙 Learn to resolve merge conflicts, revert commits, and handle Git branches in a team setting.
-- Improve debugging skills for CI/CD pipelines, especially formatting and linting issues.
+- 🐞Improve debugging skills for CI/CD pipelines, especially formatting and linting issues.
 - Use GitHub  better for managing pull requests, issues, and tasks.

-🐍 Document code and changes simply and clearly for team understanding.
+- 🐍 Document code and changes simply and clearly for team understanding.

 ### **Jola**

-🤝 Code & Collaboration

-- Practice atomic commits
+- 🐿️ Practice atomic commits
-- Write comments that explain strategy, not state the obvious
+- 🤓 Write comments that explain strategy not state the obvious
-- Improve detail-orientation and effective communication
+- ✨ Improve detail-orientation and effective communication

 ### **Mojtaba**

-🐍 Python

-- Practice testing my code with simple unit tests to catch bugs early.
+- 🐍 Practice testing my code with simple unit tests to catch bugs early.
-- Learn how to debug effectively to fix issues quickly and improve code quality.
+- 🐞 Learn how to debug  effectively to fix issues quickly and improve code quality.

-🐙 Git & GitHub

 - Learn how to commit changes with clear, meaningful messages.
-- Review teammates' code constructively and offer supportive feedback.
+- 🐙Review teammates' code constructively and offer supportive feedback.
-- Handle merge conflicts smoothly and stay organized using the project board.
+- 🧑‍💻 Handle merge conflicts smoothly  and stay organized using the project board.

-💪 Soft Skills

-- Build on teamwork, leadership, critical thinking, and problem-solving skills.
+- 💪 Build on teamwork, leadership, critical thinking, and problem-solving skills.
-- Complete tasks and deliverables on time while maintaining quality.
+- 🤝 Complete tasks and deliverables on time  while maintaining quality.

 ### **Madiha**

 👩‍💻 Practice algorithms and debugging to improve problem-solving skills and code quality.

+### Mudassra

+- 🌟 Learn to manage workflows with GitHub Actions, project boards, and efficient branching strategies.
+GitHub used to be a Ghost House👻for me, I always wanted to escape from it. ✨
+- 👩🏻‍💻 Learn about debugging 🐞, unit tests, doctests, and docstrings to ensure high code quality📈.
+I thought these terms were only understood by professional programmers.